 The international community responded strongly to evidence that chemical weapons were used in Syria in 2013.
 Syria then joined the CWC and cooperated to declare and dismantle its stockpile of chemical weapons.

 Based in The Hague, the OPCW was set up in 1997 to administer the CWC and ensure that countries adhere to it.
-It’s responsible for overseeing the destruction of chemical weapons and the facilities that make them.
-It's also responsible for inspecting facilities that produce or use chemicals that could be used to make chemical weapons, to make sure the chemicals are being used for the peaceful purposes stated.
+It is responsible for overseeing the destruction of chemical weapons and the facilities that make them.
+The OPCW's also responsible for inspecting facilities that produce or use chemicals that could be used to make chemical weapons are being used for the peaceful purposes stated.

-Since 1997 the OPCW has conducted more than 5,500 inspections of chemical sites in 86 member countries.
-This has included inspections at 265 chemical weapon-related sites, and a little more than 2,000 of the 4,900 industrial sites liable to inspection.
-New Zealand has 11 relevant chemical production sites and all have been inspected by the OPCW.
+Since 1997 the OPCW has conducted more than 9,500 inspections of chemical sites in 86 member countries.
+This has included inspections at 252 Schedule 1 chemical sites, 5,049 industrial sites, and more than 2,500 of the 4,437 other chemical production facilities.
+New Zealand has 9 relevant other chemical production sites and all have been inspected by the OPCW.
 The inspection of one of these sites takes place on average every two years.

-We have consistently supported the OPCW and the Chemical Weapons Convention and this is reflected in our Chemical Weapons (Prohibition) Act 1996.
-New Zealand is serving a two year term on the board of the OPCW until May 2016.
-Our work with the OPCW is carried out by officials at the New Zealand Permanent Mission at The Hague.
+New Zealand gives effect to the CWC through the Chemical Weapons (Prohibition) Act 1996.
+We have actively participated in the OPCW and provided additional funding assistance from time to time, most recently for the OPCW’s new Centre for Chemistry and Technology.
+New Zealand is about to serve a two year term on the board of the OPCW beginning in May 2024.
+Our regular interaction with the OPCW is carried out by officials at the New Zealand Permanent Mission at The Hague.

 The convention has been very successful in achieving the destruction of around 85% of the world’s declared chemical weapons, with the remainder, mainly belonging to Russia and the US, on track for destruction in the next few years.
 New Zealand strongly advocates forthe Treaty and encourages the remaining countries to join.